davidson16807/tectonics.cpp/test/README.md

 This folder contains unit tests.
-Every component that is incorporated into libtectonics goes through unit testing.
+Every component that is incorporated into tectonics.cpp goes through unit testing.
 Unit tests are made possible using the [catch](https://github.com/catchorg/Catch2) framework.

 Unit tests check for utility code check for algabraic properties such as idempotence, associativity, or invertability, in addition to happy path and edge case behavior.